 Common Failure Modes

-• Skipping Active Directory — Don’t.
+- Skipping Active Directory — Don’t.
 The 40-point AD set can make or break your attempt.
+Most first-time failures trace back here.

-• No methodology — You need a systematic approach.
+- No methodology — You need a systematic approach.
 Enumeration first, always.
+Write it down.

-• Giving up on rabbit holes too late — Set a 30-minute timer per vector.
-Move on if it’s not yielding.
+- Giving up on rabbit holes too late — Set a 30-minute timer per attack vector.
+Move on if nothing’s yielding.

 Verdict